 According to Wadalla Peter of our partner the Maridi Service Agency which has not been hit by drought conditions, people are finding it harder to afford food as prices skyrocket.
 Many families in Maridi are eating only one meal a day and sometimes none.
 The situation is much worse in the famine areas.

-Maridi Service Agency is helping when it can with emergency food and other assistance, especially for displaced people.
+Maridi Service Agency is helping when it can with emergency food and helping single mothers set up small businesses like tea shops.

-ACT Alliance is deeply committed to vulnerable communities in many parts of the country including Unity State, and among refugee communities.
+ACT Alliance is deeply committed to vulnerable communities in many parts of the country and among refugee communities.
 They are providing food, digging waterholes, running schools, distributing tools and seeds and assisting with shelter as part of a comprehensive relief effort.

 More help is needed.